-I work on cases where an institution needs to be held accountable for causing harm.
+REPRESENTING CLIENTS — I work on cases where an institution needs to be held accountable for causing harm.
 Many of my cases are against governments and private corporations performing government functions.
-Over the last decade, I have handled cases for people who have been harmed or died as a result of poor medical care in jails, for people wrongfully arrested by police officers, and for children in the foster care system who experienced abuse.
+I have handled cases for people who have been harmed or died in jails, for people wrongfully arrested by police officers, and for children in the foster care system who experienced abuse.
 In the legal system, these types of cases are called civil rights cases, but I prefer to think of them as human rights cases.